rafalochman/OrdersProducts/README.md

-# OrdersPositions
+# OrdersProducts

-OrdersPositions is a simple CRUD type web app created to learn Spring and React.
+OrdersProducts is a simple CRUD type web app created to learn Spring and React.

 ## Technologies
 * Java 11